matthewberger/matthewberger.github.io/teaching/vaml/spring2020/project/index.md

 ### Exploratory Data Analysis

 You should quickly prototype some visualizations for exploring your data.
-I **strongly recommend** using [Vega-Lite](https://vega.github.io/vega-lite/) for this purpose, as it simple to use and integrates with Observable Notebooks, while still providing a decent-sized design space to consider.
-In your Notebook, you should present these Vega-Lite visualizations alongside discussions written in Markdown, detailing any findings regarding your data.
+I **strongly recommend** using [Vega-Lite](https://vega.github.io/vega-lite/) for this purpose, as it simple to use and integrates with Observable notebooks, while still providing a decent-sized design space to consider.
+In your notebook, you should present these Vega-Lite visualizations alongside discussions written in Markdown, detailing any findings regarding your data.

 ### Design Prototype